-The U.S. Army Corps of Engineers, St. Paul District’s Dredge Goetz crew has kicked off the 2021 dredging season to help ensure the Mississippi River navigation channel remains open for safe, reliable commerce.
+The U.S. Army Corps of Engineers, St. Paul District’s Dredge Goetz crew recently kicked off the 2021 dredging season to help ensure the Mississippi River navigation channel remains open for safe, reliable commerce.

 The channel provides a safe, reliable, cost-effective and environmentally sustainable system to move bulk commercial goods such as soybeans and corn.